decentralized-identity/hub-reference/README.md

 Identity hubs provide durable storage for information and data "owned" by a [decentralized identity (DID)](https://w3c-ccg.github.io/did-spec/).
 Hubs can run in multiple different enviornments - in the cloud, on a server, or on an edge device.
 All instances of identity hubs that are associated with a DID synchronize data between each other to ensure consistency.
 Currently, identity hubs support simple read and write of JSON data.

-An identity hub implementation has the following layers:
+A working identity hub implementation is composed of several layers, several of which are being developed as distinct repos:

 | Layer | GitHub Repo | Docs |
 | ----- | ----------- | ---- |